Looking for simple ideas on how to decorate a coffee table? You have come to the right post. I have 21 super simple ideas to share.

 This arrangement is the easiest of all.

-This table actually doesn’t need that much decor because the pattern of the rug shows through the glass top.
+This clear glass gold coffee table actually doesn’t need that much decor because the pattern of the rug shows through the glass top.

 I just took the same white tray and added a small vase of flowers and one blue accessory.